GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 - **What you may notice:**
   On some systems, especially those with piezo buzzers, you might hear faint clicking noises during this stage.
 This is normal and indicates the hardware test is running.

   ![image4](https://github.com/user-attachments/assets/f55de735-c506-4abb-8041-0795f25a529a)

   *Checking for system speaker (PC speaker) output presence in step 2/2… (you may hear clicking sounds)*

 - **Why this test?**
   Many modern systems lack a PNP0800 system speaker device, but still have a usable (hidden) speaker output.
 NeoBleeper uses this advanced method to enable beep features on more hardware.

+---

+## 3. ARM64 Support and Limitations

+**ARM64-based devices:**
+On Windows ARM64 systems, the "System Speaker" test and the "Use sound device to create beeps" checkbox are **not available** in NeoBleeper.
+Instead, all beeps and sound outputs are always produced through your standard audio device (speakers or headphones).

+- The "Test System Speaker" button and related detection features will **not** be visible in the settings on ARM64 devices.
+- The "Use sound device to create beep" option is not present because this behavior is enforced automatically.
+- This limitation exists because direct access to the PC/system speaker hardware is not available on ARM64 Windows platforms.
+- You will always hear beeps through your normal audio output device on ARM64.

+**If you are using an ARM64 machine and do not see the system speaker options in NeoBleeper, this is expected and not a bug.**

+---

+## 4. How to Check for System Speaker Presence

+- **Desktop computers:** Most older desktops have a PC speaker header on the motherboard.
+Newer systems may omit this feature, or may present the output in a hidden/non-PNP0800 form that NeoBleeper can now utilize.
+- **Laptops:** Most laptops do not have a separate system speaker; all sound is routed through the main audio system.
+- **Virtual machines:** System speaker emulation is often absent or unreliable; non-PNP0800 outputs may not be available.
+- **How to tell:** If you see the warnings above but are able to enable and test the system speaker in NeoBleeper, your computer likely has a hidden or non-standard output.

+---

 ## 4. I Don't Hear Any Sound!